mike-north/ember-octane-workshop/notes/14-async-data-fetching.md

 ## Test helper

 In the `auth` service defined at [`../app/services/auth.js`](../app/services/auth.js), we added some new methods.
-Lets update the test helper present at [`../tests/test-helpers/auth-service.js`](../tests/test-helpers/auth-service.js) accordingly.
+Let's update the test helper present at [`../tests/test-helpers/auth-service.js`](../tests/test-helpers/auth-service.js) accordingly.
 This test helper makes sure every time tests are run, there is no state leakage across tests, and application state stored on the auth service is reset, before each test is run.

 Add the import for `action` at the top of the file, in the imports section.